 So, should you spend your hard-earned cash on Methyl Drive?
 Well, we like that this fitness supplement contains some stimulants to increase energy and improve focus.
 It’s also nice to see that you can easily buy this product online.
 However, we have some doubts about this formula because there are no clinical studies presented.
 Furthermore, we’re concerned about the side effects that some users have reported.

 If you really want to increase physical performance, boost alertness and take your workouts to the next level, then we suggest you go with a product that’s supported by documented research, does not cause any unwanted side effects and is backed by numerous user testimonials.

-Among the best products we’ve seen in 2016 is one called Leptigen.
+Among the best products we’ve seen this year is one called Leptigen.
 This formula offers four powerful ingredients, which are shown to help increase metabolism, decrease hunger and spark fat loss.
 We have not discovered any user complaints online, and customer comments indicate people are seeing real results.

 The makers of Leptigen are so excited about their product they’re offering every customer a Special Trial Offer.

 Previous Methyl Drive Review (Updated August 8, 2013):

 What You Should Know